 All of these things aren’t groundbreaking in themselves, but the combined package is still lovely.
 When it comes to build quality, materials and design, 1Zpresso Mini Q rivals grinders at double the price.

 One thing is the fantastic build quality and design; another is whether it grinds well.

 The 1Zpresso Q is not the most consistent grinder in the world, but it’s also not the worst one.
-Overall, I’d say it’s an excellent mid-level performer.
+Overall, I’d say it’s a strong mid-level performer.

 Right out of the box, the burrs are incredibly sharp.
 Contrary to what you might think this isn’t the best thing for grind consistency, as it tends to create a lot of fines.
 For that reason, you need to season the burrs.
 It’s similar to the way you’d break in a new pair of shoes.